Dunkahoop/Node-Exercises/README.md

 ## Usage

 To run an app, access the directory of the app's folder in a terminal and run `npm run`.
 Then, go to the URL `localhost:8080`

+It *may* not work because of the fact that my MongoDB cluster is locked, and it's private (I hope my key isn't on here)